QingyangKong/knowledge-dump/Difference between method and function.md

 scala> val test_1 = m(1)
 test_1: Int = 2
 ```
-As disscussed above, the method cannot be regarded as an object and it can only be invoked to return a value.
-If I try to invoke a more-than-zero-argument method given no argument, codes cannot be compiled because logics in the method cannot be executed without parameter.
+As discussed in example 1, the method cannot be regarded as an object and it can only be invoked to return a value.
+If I invoke a more-than-zero-argument method given no argument, codes cannot be compiled because logics in the method cannot be executed without parameter.
 That is also the reason error "missing argument list for method m" poped up.
-So argument must be provided when the method is invoked.
+In conclude, method can only be invoked but assigned because it is <b>NOT</b> an object.

+What if I assgin a function in the same way.
 ```
 scala> val test_2 = f
 test_2: Int => Int = <function1>